ADVERTISEMENT

 Martha’s Lace Mystery Primary Image

 The beautiful and intricately knitted shawl that was passed down to the author’s cousin.
 The family is trying to determine who knitted the shawl.
-The author’s great-great- grandmother Martha Moore Thomas Morris is one possibility.
+The author’s great-great-grandmother Martha Moore Thomas Morris is one possibility.
 About 64 x 63 inches (162.6 x 160.0 cm).
-Photograph by Joe Coca.

 One year, my cousin Martha went through her things and sent me a large box of needlework.
 Among the items was a large, intricately knitted shawl.
 Unlike the sampler, the shawl had no convenient signature or date to guide me as to who created it.
-I showed the shawl to Donna Druchunas (see Donna’s project that follows), who was intrigued.
+I showed the shawl to Donna Druchunas, who was intrigued.
 Together, we consulted Myrna Stahman, who is an expert on lace knitting and shawl construction.
 She identified the yarn as wool and thought the construction had Shetland elements, but she found it quite original.
 Donna and I decided to see if we could reconstruct the shawl, so that a new generation could create one like it.

 I went back to Martha to see if we could figure out who might have knitted this shawl and for what purpose.
 There were a few clues.
 One was that Martha came into possession of the shawl, so the knitter was likely a direct relative of hers, all of whom were staunch Quakers.

-Anne’s complete article and the instructions and charts for Donna’s companion project are in the May/June 2015 issue of PieceWork.
+Interested in lace knitting?
+This article and its companion project can be found in the May/June 2015 issue of PieceWork.

 ARTICLES FOR YOU